queezythegreat/arduino-cmake/README.rst

         make upload

+   If you have an upload sync error then try resetting/ power cycling the board before starting the upload process.

 6. Serial output

    If you have some serial output, you can launch a serial terminal from the build system.
 The command used for executing the serial terminal is user configurable by the following setting::